Girls Preparatory School

-Girls Preparatory School, or GPS, is an all-female college preparatory school in Chattanooga, Tennessee, United States.
+Girls Preparatory School, or GPS, is an all-female, college preparatory school in Chattanooga, Tennessee, United States.
 It was founded in 1906 by Grace Eliza McCallie, Tommie Payne Duffy, and Eula Lea Jarnagin.
 GPS enrolls students in grades 6–12.
-These students are taught by GPS's 66 faculty members, over 80% of whom hold advanced degrees.
-Since 2006, Girls Preparatory School has won 20 state championships in various sports.
-In addition, the school has graduated 49 National Merit Semifinalists in the past 13 years.
+These students are taught by GPS' 66 faculty members, over 80% of whom hold advanced degrees.
+Since 2006, GPS has won 20 state championships in various sports.
+In addition, the school has 49 National Merit Semifinalists graduates within the past 13 years.
 For the 2019–20 school year, GPS enrolled 560 girls from 28 zip codes, with 210 in Middle School and 350 in Upper School.

 Its brother school, The McCallie School, was founded a year earlier by McCallie's brothers.
-GPS's Interim Head of School is Dr. Kirk Walker, former headmaster at The McCallie School.
+As of July 1, 2021, GPS' Head of School is Megan Cover.

 History

 Origins

-In 1906, Duffy and Jarnagin, two public school teachers, asked the city school board to provide a fourth year of high school studies, including modern language and a lab science, so that girls, as well as boys, would apply for college.
+In 1905, Duffy and Jarnagin, two public school teachers, asked the city school board to provide a fourth year of high school studies, including modern language and a lab science, so that girls, as well as boys, would apply for college.
 When their request was denied, they decided to create an independent school to prepare girls for higher education and convinced their friend Grace McCallie to join them.

 In 12 weeks, they converted McCallie's former home to a school.
 The three founders pooled all of their money, $300, to equip and launch the school.
 The school opened on September 12, 1906, in a four-room schoolhouse at 106 Oak Street, which had formerly been McCallie's home.
 The ground floor contained classrooms with second-hand desks.
 There was also an alcove library and cloakroom.

 The school welcomed 45 enrolled students on the first day of classes on September 12, 1906.
 Each girl paid $80 tuition per year, and at the end of the first year one of the students was accepted to and enrolled in Randolph-Macon Woman's College.
 In 1915, the school relocated to a larger brick building at 611 Palmetto Street.
 In 1947, GPS again moved, this time to its current home on Island Avenue, with 14 classrooms, a study hall, library and dining hall.
 Since the move, the campus has been significantly added on to and revitalized, with the addition of a separate middle school and high school, an 800-seat theater, and a new student center, among other facilities.

 Girls Preparatory School celebrated its 100th anniversary during the 2005–2006 school year.